Affiliate links on Android Authority may earn us a commission. Learn more.

 Amazon Fire tablets aren’t your typical Android devices.
 Aside from focusing on media consumption over games and productivity, they turn to Amazon services first and foremost.
 You’re meant to quickly access Amazon Shopping, Kindle e-books, Audible audiobooks, Amazon Music, Prime Video, and more.

-Alexa can be used to control your tablet and smart home devices, and if you know what you’re doing, you can turn your Fire tablet into a dedicated smart home hub — making it more straightforward to do things like turn lights on and off or view security camera footage.
+If you know what you’re doing, you can turn your Fire tablet into a dedicated smart home hub — making it more straightforward to control smart light bulbs, switches, plugs, thermostats, and more.

 QUICK ANSWER

-It's easy to turn your Amazon Fire tablet into a smart home control hub.
+Turning your Amazon Fire tablet into a smart home control hub is easy.
 In fact, the OS has a built-in feature called Device Dashboard, which essentially turns your tablet into a smart home hub.
 It can easily be accessed from the navigation bar.

 JUMP TO KEY SECTIONS

-Editor’s note: We used an Amazon Fire HD 10 (9th generation) running Fire OS 7.3.2.9 to formulate these instructions.
-Some steps and menus may slightly differ depending on your device and software version.
+Editor’s note: We formulated these instructions using an Amazon Fire HD 10 (9th generation) running Fire OS 7.3.3.1.
+Some steps and menus may differ slightly depending on your device and software version.

 Requirements